Belgium Travel Tips: 19 Things That Will Make Your Trip Easier

 I don’t know if all the beer and fries clouded my judgment, but we ate really well.
 Granted, a lot of the food is fried and the variety isn’t huge, but you can’t argue with a satisfied stomach.

-Just don’t ask for French fries, because no self-respecting Belgian would ever use that term.
+Important travel tip for Belgium: Don’t ask for French fries, because no self-respecting Belgian would ever use that term.
+They are fries.

-Waffles are omnipresent, which sounds like a great thing.
-Who wouldn’t want delicious waffles on every corner, right?
+Beware: Waffles are everywhere in Belgium, which sounds like a great thing.
 The problem is that they are usually crappy tourist waffles, and not the delights that Belgium is known for.
-Check out our guide to Belgian restaurants for a few tips on where to get the real deal.
+Choose carefully!

 13. The beer culture in Belgium is real